The Club is looking for additional Undergraduate leadership!

 Amateur Radio, also known as ham radio, is a hobby that is best known for its role in providing emergency communications during disasters.
 While allowing the “ham” to serve the community during emergencies, Amateur Radio also serves as a vehicle to make new friends locally, nationally, and globally.

-Some Amateur Radio operators are attracted by the ability to communicate across the country, around the globe, or even with astronauts on space missions.
+Some Amateur Radio operators are attracted by the ability to communicate across the country, around the globe, through satellites, or even with astronauts on space missions.
 Some like the convenience of a technology that gives them portable communication where no other communication is readily available.
 Others may like to build and experiment with electronics.
+Still others find joy in “contesting,” or competing against others to make as many contacts as possible in a given period of time.

 The term “amateur” indicates that amateur radio communications are not allowed to be made for profit or for commercial purposes and is not a reflection of the skills of the participants, which are often quite advanced.

-For more information about amateur radio, check out the ARRL’s page on “What is Ham Radio?”.
+For more information about amateur radio, check out the ARRL’s page on “What is Ham Radio?” as well as the ARRL Collegiate Amateur Radio Program, which has monthly meetings and a Discord server.